 Installing solar panels on the roof of your home, whether connected to the grid or not, gives you some energy independence, provides clean energy, and can save money in the long run.
 If you choose to connect the solar power panel(s) to the grid system, you can actually sell excess power that you generate back into the grid system, increasing the economic benefit of installing solar panels (courtesy Tesla).

-2. Turn off lights when you leave rooms for long periods of time.
+Turn off lights when you leave rooms for long periods of time.
 The same rule goes for appliances and computers.
-It’s not just a matter of turning them off—you should also unplug them because, especially with cell phones, laptops, and other rechargeable devices, current still leaks through while they are plugged in.
-Even unconnected rechargers still use small amounts of current while they are plugged in.
+Consider unplugging them because, especially with cell phones, laptops, and other rechargeable devices, current still leaks through while they are plugged in.

-3. In the summer time or when days are longer, open curtains and blinds to allow as much light as possible to filter into the home.
+In the summertime or when days are longer, open curtains and blinds to allow as much light as possible to filter into the home.

-5. Take it easy on the water, especially heated water.
+Take it easy on the water, especially heated water.
 Shorter showers are recommended.
-Install low-flow showerheads, toilets, and faucets if you don’t have them already.
+Install low-flow showerheads, toilets, and faucets if you don’t have them already

 • Conserving water extends the life of your septic system by reducing soil saturation, along with pollution due to leaks.

 • Make sure your faucets and pipes are not leaking.
 Even little drips from leaky faucets can waste up to 20 gallons of water per day.
-In fact, there is a new product called ShowerStart, which saves the water and energy used while waiting for the shower to become warm.
-A small thermostatic shut-off valve (TSV) is all that’s needed to protect the resources that many homeowners don’t know they are wasting.
+Consider ShowerStart, which saves the water and energy used while waiting for the shower to become warm.
+A small thermostatic shut-off valve (TSV) is all that’s needed to protect the resources.

 • Federal plumbing standards specify that any new toilet must use only 1.6 gallons per flush.